IBM/maximo-labs/docs/index.md

 ###  Demonstration

-Ask your Instructor for a demonstration of Monitor or watch this short 7 minute [video demonstration](https://youtu.be/IyQgRwAseLU)
+Ask your facilitator for a demonstration of Maxiom Asset Monitor or watch this short 7 minute [video demonstration](https://youtu.be/IyQgRwAseLU)

 ### Business Benefits